danya02/slon-winter-2019-lit-club/main.md

 "And that person might be?.." asked Simon, fearing the worst.

-"Mr {{x}}, a asidjiqweniunsdifnohijnwioebuggeroffioiejrowrjnukejnazajakunfijoweneron."
+"Mr Archibald Reeds."

 The distant thunderclap and neighing horses confirmed their suspicions.
-This was *the* Mr {{x}}, the Nezperdian mind of chaos, the one who Waits Behind the Wall.
+This was *the* Mr Archibald Reeds, the Nezperdian mind of chaos, the one who Waits Behind the Wall.
 He was infamous for his efforts to sabotage Virtudyne's research into AI technology.

 "You *can't* be serious!"